LODSContent/Challenge-V2-Framework/Templates/LabHelp.md

 <details class=info-icon>
 <summary title="Select for More...">Quick tips for navigating the Challenge Lab instructions.</summary>
 <span class=copyIcon>Select the Copy to Clipboard icon to copy the green text.</span>
-<span class=typeIcon>Select the Type Text icon to insert the green text directly into the lab.</span>
+<span class=typeIcon>Select the Type Text icon to insert the green text directly into the Challenge Lab environment.</span>
 <span class=warn-icon>An Alert tells you that a task requires extra care.</span>
 <span class=info-icon>A Note provides additional helpful information for completing a task.</span>
 <span class=hint-icon>A Hint will guide you through a portion of the Challenge Lab.</span>